How Does Hydraulic Power Steering Work in a Car?

 How Does the Hydraulic Power Steering Pump Work?

-1. The rotating crankshaft of the running engine is driven by a belt to rotate the pulley wheel of the pump.
-The pulley wheel is attached to the shaft.
+1. As it rotates, the crankshaft of the running engine uses a belt to rotate the pump's pulley.
+The pulley, in turn, is attached to a shaft.

-Distributors also come in various designs, but they most commonly have a valve insert that rotates when turning the steering wheel.
-The valve insert has holes and channels allowing fluid movement.
+2. Distributors also come in various designs, but most often they have a rotary spool that turns when the steering wheel is turned.

 Safety is in Your Hands